mdchad/bitbucket-pr/README.md

 # Bitbucket-pr

-Create a pull request from you terminal to your Bitbucket repository.
+Create a pull request from your terminal to your Bitbucket repository.

 ## Usage
 Run `$ npx bitb-pr ` inside your project folder